Dual male-female forms will not be used here in order to improve readability.

 Headquartered in Zurich, Swiss Life is licensed to market its products in Switzerland and the Principality of Liechtenstein.
-If you would like to receive information about the conclusion of contracts by persons resident outside Switzerland or the Principality of Liechtenstein, we recommend you contact a local Swiss Life office in your vicinity or one of our branch offices or subsidiaries listed on our website www.swisslife.com.
+If you would like to receive information about the conclusion of contracts by persons resident outside Switzerland or the Principality of Liechtenstein, we recommend you contact a local Swiss Life office in your vicinity or one of our branch offices or subsidiaries through our website https://www.swisslife.com.

-The services offered by Swiss Life within the scope of Swiss Life customer portal comprise use of the web application with its functions, the exchange of information between the user and Swiss Life and its administration and partner systems, the provision of various information guides (e.g. online web videos) and any applicable documents as well as the user support for the portal.
+The services offered by Swiss Life through the Swiss Life customer portal comprise use of the web application with its functions, the exchange of information between the user and Swiss Life and its administration and partner systems, the provision of various information guides (e.g. online web videos) and any applicable documents as well as the user support for the portal.

 The user can see data in Swiss Life customer portal, perform calculations or simulations, change identity and address details and complete certain transactions or subscribe to a product.
 The user does not have direct access to the administration systems of Swiss Life or its partners.